1) What is the deadline for application?

 Please see http://www.sfuchildcare.ca/

 Please see http://www.sfu.ca/international/

 13) When I apply to the program how will I be informed of an offer?

-When you apply on-line (see FAQ 1) you will receive an application no. which you can use to log on and review your status.
+When you apply on-line (see FAQ 1) you will receive an application number which you can use to log on and review your status.
 Please note, all submissions become the property of the School of Communication.
-If you wish to have research papers, videos, etc. returned to you please make a separate request.
+If you wish to have research papers, videos, or other materials returned to you please make a separate request.